-Small Town, BIG History is a full-day Education Program at Dunwich, North Stradbroke Island, which links with both the History and Geography curriculum.
-This unique and hands-on learning experience inspires students to be ‘Champions for the Bay’ as they explore the history of this significant site in the local community and discover what these special places reveal about the past and how this connects to the present.
+Small Town, BIG History is a day program at Minjerribah or North Stradbroke Island.
+This unique and hands-on learning experience inspires students to be 'Champions for the Bay' as they explore the history of this significant site in the local community and discover what these special places reveal about the past and how this connects to the present.

-Prior to the program Moreton Bay Environmental Education Centre (MBEEC) teachers visit the students at school to recruit them as history detectives.
-Their mission is to be part of a team of schools who explore, uncover and report on the history and special places of Moreton Bay, with their particular mission focused on a very old place called Dunwich, where history’s mysteries are yet to be uncovered.
+Students are recruited as history detectives, exploring, uncovering and reporting on the history and special places of Moreton Bay, with their particular mission focused on Dunwich, where history's mysteries are to be uncovered.

 On the day of the program, students travel by boat to Dunwich and visit three significant sites - One Mile, Polka Point and North Stradbroke Island Historical Museum.
 A variety of sources are interrogated by students as they build their understandings.
 These sources include an Indigenous cultural presentation by a local Quandamooka person, investigation of various historic sites and a study of objects and photographs from the past.
 Students reflect on concepts old and new; past and present; as well as significant places and Indigenous connection to these places.